1EdTech/casa-protocol/protocol.md

 ```

 All `AdjOutPeer` objects must define an `out` property containing an `AdjOutPeerIdentity` object.

+All `AdjOutPeerIdentity` objects must define the `name` property and may optionally define a `secret` property.
+The `name` property, as well as the `secret` property is defined, are used to identify an `AdjOutPeer` when it queries the engine.

 All `AdjOutPeerIdentity` objects must either contain a `local` property set to `false` or else not contain a `local` property.
 If set `true`, it is an `OutletIdentity` instead of an `AdjOutPeerIdentity`.